gmarland/mercer/README.md

 	<li><b>baseEdge -</b> the edge in the base of the graph before the data visualization starts drawing.</li>
 	<li><b>baseWidth -</b> the width of the base.
 This automatically figures itself out so usually shouldn't be set.</li>
 	<li><b>baseLength -</b> the length of the base.
 This automatically figures itself out so usually shouldn't be set.</li>
-	<li><b>graphHeight -</b> the height of the graph as it appeat.
+	<li><b>graphHeight -</b> the height of the graph as it appears.
 This automatically figures itself out so usually shouldn't be set.</li>
 </ul>

 ###Measurement Line Settings